-These seven modern-day product teams are doing UI Design the right way and have been kind enough to share their own definitions of the term as well as their approaches to using UI to leverage their products.
+These seven modern-day product teams are doing UI Design the right way and have been kind enough to share their own definitions of the term as well as their design principles to using UI to leverage their products.
 Let’s take a closer look at what Product Design looks like in our modern design world:

 “If UX is a brain of a product, then UI is its soul.
 User Interface not only helps a product stand out but it also creates an emotional connection with users and helps to build relationships.
 When I work on UI design, I try to facilitate the mood of the product and highlight its individuality.
 However, I put simplicity above anything else.
 Simplicity, attention to details, balance, and accents, I believe are key to delight customers with a visual design.”

 “I try to use UI Design to humanize technology and build emotional connections with products.
 Our daily lives are reliant on sophisticated layers of tech which is necessarily robotic and clunky.
-The opportunity for UI Designers is to help people understand and trust the underlying tech through product experiences while embodying the values of brands constructing them.
+The opportunity for UI Designers is to help people understand and trust the underlying tech through user experiences while embodying the values of brands constructing them.

 “My day-to-day begins with a short ritual of browsing visual inspiration.
 To set an aspirational tone for my day, I serendipitously skim through compelling images of products, graphic design, and the natural world to spark ideas (dopamine) and build an intuitive awareness of contemporary patterns and trends.